 CHAPTER XI

 PUBLIC RECORD OF PROCEEDINGS

-Minutes 1.
-The minutes of proceedings of each sitting, containing the decisions of Parliament and the names of speakers, shall be distributed at least half an hour before the opening of the next sitting.
+1. The minutes of proceedings of each sitting, contain- Minutes ing the decisions of Parliament and the names of speakers, shall be distributed at least half an hour before the opening of the next sitting.